skwp/dotfiles/README.md

  Search/Code Navigation

  * ,f - instantly Find definition of class (must have exuberant ctags installed)
- *  K - GitGrep the current word under the cursor
+ *  K - GitGrep the current word under the cursor and show results in quickfix window
  * Cmd-* - highlight all occurrences of current word (similar to regular * except doesn't move)
  * ,hl - toggle search highlight on and off
  * ,gg - GitGrep command line with a quote pretyped (close the quote yourself)